nikldev0/plantcode/content/frontend/typescript-and-webpack-workflow/index.md

 ---
 title: "TypeScript and Webpack Workflow"
-date: 2021-06-01T11:20:43+01:00
+date: 2021-07-06T11:20:43+01:00
 draft: false
 subtitle: "A simple, framework-free dev environment"
 banner: https://www.plantcode.blog/me/banner.jpg
 categories: frontend
 tags:
-  - typescript
+  - TypeScript
-  - webpack
+  - Webpack
 ---

 Web application development relies on a chain of tools that compile the code and prepare it for the delivery and execution of the application by the JavaScript runtime.
-The TypeScript compiler is the only development tool in the project at present for a node.js project.

-Frameworks like Vue, Angular and React hide these development tools.
+Frameworks like Vue, Angular and React hide these development tools, but if you're looking to experiment with TypeScript outside of one you may be interested in configuring a stand-alone TypeScript application using [Webpack](https://webpack.js.org/guides/typescript/).

 Webpack is a bundling tool that helps us with our development workflow.
 It bundles all of our source files and code into a web optimised output folder ready for distribution.